pujitha24/BFSGraphEulerPath/README.md

 Windows accepts '/' as path seperator.
 So '/' is used as a path seperator  when  cross platform plugin is created.

-To check the the platform on which our DUT (TC ) is running Use the following code.
+To check the the platform on which our DUT (TC ) is running.
+Use the following code.
  ```python
        os_type = runner.client_setting("os_type")
        if "windows" in os_type: